arvindn05/osc-tests/howto/OSC_Automation.md

 `> c:\Python36\Scripts\pybot.bat -d ..\results -v testbed:mytestbed.robot -A Multiple-Suites.robot`

 ### Ubuntu Environment
-In Ubuntu it is tricky, first run this with -E which helps to run as environment of current user, not the root user:
+In Ubuntu it is tricky, first run this with -E which helps to run as environment of current user, not the root user, in addition we have to install setuptools to be used by pip3 later:
 ```sh
 $ sudo –E pip3 install setuptools
 ```